Zennoon/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 3-paths: The script uses the tr command to replace every ':' in PATH with a new line, then it uses the wc -l command to count how many lines there are

+4-global_variables: The script uses the printenv command to print the global variables